vinayakgupta710/Chess-AI-bot/README.md

 # Browser‑Chess — TypeScript Chess Engine & UI

 **Browser‑Chess** is a fully‑client‑side chess engine written in **TypeScript** with a modern React front‑end.
-The goal was to understand how a chess engine thinks in order to understand the calculations required to improve in chess myself.
+The goal was to create a chess bot version of my play style so that I can play against myself, helping me understand how my opponents think when they play against me.
+Instead of predicting the best move, I want the engine to predict my moves.

 | Features |
 |---------|